nashville-software-school/react-hooks/chapters/useEffect/README.md

 **Explanation of the Example:**

 In this example, `useEffect` is used to fetch data from an API and set up a timer when the component mounts.
 The empty dependency array `[]` ensures that the effect only runs once.
-The effect function returns a cleanup function that clears the timer when the component unmounts.
+The effect function also returns a cleanup function.
+React will call this function when the component unmounts.
+In most cases, this isn't necessary.
+But here, we need it to stop the timer that is running.